pambalos/filesystem/README.md

 ###Makefile & GCC:
 Another way to compile this project is through GCC and the ./src/Makefile

-From ./src, run 'make', and this will compile the 'main' executable, which cane be run as follows from ./src:
+From ./src, run 'make', and this will compile the 'fsdriver3.c' executable, which cane be run as follows from ./src:

-./main [volume_name] [volume_size] [BlockSize]
+./driver [volume_name] [volume_size] [BlockSize]

 i.e.:

-./main test 10000 512
+./driver test 10000 512

 once run, this will launch the filesystem executable which will look for a volume with that name, and open it if it exists, or create a new file system if it does not.

 From the terminal, run 'help' to see available commands.

+an example is:

+ls -a

+mkdir td

+cd td

+touch t1

+ls

+cd ..

+ls

 ## Commit Process

 ### Please do not commit directly to the master branch.